rollbar/docs/guides/searching-items.md

 Level
 : Filters items by current level.
 Critical, Error, Warning, Info, Debug.
 Click on/off to choose any or all.

 Owner
 : Filters items based on assigned owner.
-Find  items assigned to a specify project member, _any_ project member, or unassigned.
+Find items assigned to a specific project member, _any_ project member, or unassigned.

 Status
 : Filters items by current status.
 Active, Resolved, Muted or Any Status.